We Go The Extra Distance For Our Clients

 If you have suffered a catastrophic injury at work and you’re struggling to receive the financial support you need from your workers’ compensation claim, our legal team can provide assistance.
 We have decades of combined knowledge about Georgia workers’ compensation law and personal injury law.
 We can help you challenge an MMI determination, negotiate a fair settlement with the insurance company, protect your legal rights, and help you achieve financial stability for the next few months or years while you heal.

-Our law firm can successfully litigate any type of personal injury claim, whether that’s car accident injuries, slip and fall injuries, dog bite injuries, and so much more.
+Our law firm can successfully litigate any type of personal injury claim.
 Call a Sandy Springs work injury attorney at 770-394-8909 to schedule a free consultation.